Skip to Questions and Objections List

 There are often disagreements about any given theological topic.
-Often they are a result of a bad understanding of more foundational doctrines and like a house with a bad foundation the roof will not fit properly.
+These disagreements frequently arise from misunderstandings of more foundational doctrines; much like a house with a poor foundation, the roof will not fit properly.
 This is why I encourage you to begin our Christianity 101 course from the beginning.

-Even then there can still be disagreements.
-We have put this list here of FAQ and objections raised by others related to this study.
-Often there may be verses we will explain in greater detail since as humans we sometimes read things into the scriptures that are not there without even knowing it.
-This can normally clear up any confusion.
+Even then, disagreements may still occur.
+I have included this list of FAQs and objections raised by others related to this study.
+Sometimes, certain verses need to be explained in greater detail, as we might read things into the Scriptures that are not there without realizing it.
+This usually clears up any confusion.

 Common Objections